 The Subacromial Joint Space

-The subacromial joint space between the humeral head and the acromion is associated with a high functional and clinical significance for the shoulder joint.
+The subacromial joint space, between the humeral head and the acromion, is associated with a high functional and clinical significance for the shoulder joint.

-Osseous structures with respect to subacromial joint space
+Osseous structures of the subacromial joint space

 Ligaments of the subacromial joint space

 The ligamentum coracoacromial is the single ligamentous structure in the subacromial joint space that is functionally related to the shoulder joint.
 It extends from the coracoid laterally to the anterior acromion and ventrally as well as partly to the ACG.
 A few fibers of the biceps short head insert into the ligament.
 It prevents inferior subluxation via a connection with the coracohumeral ligament by counteracting the pull of the pectoralis minor muscle at the processes.
 It reduces the bending stress on the bone and, thereby, serves as the tension band in the osseous structure.

 Structures in the subacromial joint space

 In addition to the supraspinatus tendon, the anterior elements of the supraspinatus, and the long biceps tendon, two important bursae are detected in the subacromial joint space.
 They include the subacromial bursa and the subdeltoid bursa, which are not located directly within the joint space but can be functionally counted as such due to the direct communication with the subacromial bursa.

 The bursa is located directly below the acromion and reaches the ACG medially.
 It is covered by a thin liquid film and ensures a smooth sliding of the tissue layers.
 The superficial layer adheres to the acromion, while the deep layer is directly connected to the rotator cuff.

 The subdeltoid bursa communicates directly with the subacromial bursa and exhibits the same frictionless sliding function.
 It is located between the humeral head, deltoid muscle, and the tendons of the musculus infra- et supraspinatus.
 The deep layer is fused directly to the humerus bone.